peteroupc/encoding/docs/PeterO.DataIO.md

     public static class DataIO

-Convenience class that contains static methods for wrapping byte arrays nd streams into byte readers and byte writers.
+Convenience class that contains static methods for wrapping byte arrays and streams into byte readers and byte writers.

 ### ToByteReader